adept/gocardless-to-csv/README.md

 Run `gocardless-to-csv fetch` to fetch all account from all links, or `gocardless-to-csv fetch --ref <your link reference>` to fetch only the accounts from the named link.

-You can restrict the time period with `--start YYYY-MM-DD` and `--end YYYY-MM-DD`, or use `--year YYYY` which will set start and end dates accordingly.
+You can restrict the time period with `--start YYYY-MM-DD` and `--end YYYY-MM-DD`, or use `--year YYYY` or `--month YYYY-MM` which will set start and end dates accordingly.
 GoCardless does not accept end dates that are in the future!

 Transactions will be saved to the file specified in `config.ini`